pymeasure/pymeasure/docs/tutorial/procedure.rst

 Running Procedures
 ~~~~~~~~~~~~~~~~~~
 A Procedure is run by a Worker object.
-The Worker executes the Procedure in a separate process, which has a speed advantage on computers with multiple processors and allows other scripts to execute asynchronously with the procedure (e.g. a graphical user interface).
+The Worker executes the Procedure in a separate Python thread, which allows other code to execute in parallel to the procedure (e.g. a graphical user interface).
 In addition to performing the measurement, the Worker spawns a Recorder object, which listens for the :python:`'results'` topic in data emitted by the Procedure, and writes those lines to a data file.
 The Results object provides a convenient abstraction to keep track of where the data should be stored, the data in an accessible form, and the Procedure that pertains to those results.

 We first construct a Results object for our Procedure. ::